Tayacan/GameOff2023/README.md

 * **Static forward link**: As above, but if one object is pushed up against at wall, the other cannot move in that direction.
 * **Reverse link**: As the static forward link, but movement from one object is negated before being applied to the other.

-Currently only the forward link is implemented.
+Currently only the forward link and static forward link is implemented.